ctnava/rxtechnotes/2_drug_production.md

-# Drug Development, Manufacturing, & Distribution
+# Drug Development, Manufacturing, & Safety Monitoring

 **The Food, Drug, & Cosmetic Act (FDC)** was passed in 1906 to prohibit interstate commerce in adulterated or misbranded food, drinks, and drugs on top of requiring government preapproval before marketing or sale; enforced by the Bureau of Chemistry.
 It enforced these regulations until the Food, Drug, & Insecticide Administration was formed in 1927 and rebranded as the FDA in 1930.